About Us

 Within the therapy room, I value flexibility, humor, and creativity.
 My approach to therapy is strengths-based, person-centered, psychodynamic, and relational.
 I utilize a trauma-informed approach and draw from various modalities based on a client’s presenting concerns.
 A phone consultation is available if you are interested in working with me!

-I work with clients ages 12 and up, and I’m especially passionate about supporting teenagers and young adults.
-I’m a good fit for clients experiencing anxiety, depression, trauma, neurodivergence, or navigating complex identity and life transitions.
+I currently work with clients ages 12 and up and am a good fit for those navigating anxiety, trauma, neurodivergence, complex identity exploration, and life transitions.
+I am also passionate about treating OCD using ERP- and ACT-based approaches.